The Brief –

 Overall Comment –

 The strength of this project is the way that you explored the broad field of identity and applied this to your own situation.
-Once found, Russell’s poem provided you with a springboard to experiment with how you and your personal ‘shadows’ could be examined and how both the text and yourself as subject could start to narrate these matters.
+Once found, Russell’s poem provided you with a springboard to experiment with how you and your personal ‘shadows’ could be examined and how both the text and yourself as the subject could start to narrate these matters.
 This was quite a demanding undertaking so well done.

 Demonstration of technical and visual skills, Quality of outcome, demonstration of creativity.

 My tutor comments about how frustrated I must have felt by my limitations due to my hip dysplasia and how I used the next best thing my home studio.
-For the assignment I studied the work of Takakura’s, Takakura’s images has strong sense of place and because I used the backdrop I loose this but my tutor mentions that even though I have lost that sense of place on the hand, I gain the capacity for the viewer to see only that which you place int he space and what this content might communicate in its isolation.
+For the assignment I studied the work of Takakura’s, Takakura’s images have a strong sense of place and because I used the backdrop I loose this but my tutor mentions that even though I have lost that sense of place on the hand, I gain the capacity for the viewer to see only that which you place int he space and what this content might communicate in its isolation.

-Tutors comment – Personally I think that working in your studio was the best approach as the work is an exploration of you and your ‘shadows’ through self portraiture and text – so well done.
+Tutors comment – Personally I think that working in your studio was the best approach as the work is an exploration of you and your ‘shadows’ through self-portraiture and text – so well done.

 I was feeling very pleased with this comment as I became very frustrated when I had to change my ideas and unsure about using the backdrop.